Editorial illustration for OpenAI Launches Developer Preview for ChatGPT App SDK Integration

 Common Questions Answered

-OpenAI's initial pilot partners included Booking.com, Canva, Coursera, Figma, Expedia, Spotify, and Zillow.
-These companies demonstrated early app integrations that showcase the SDK’s capability to support diverse services.
+OpenAI's initial pilot partners include Booking.com, Canva, Coursera, Figma, Expedia, Spotify, and Zillow.
+These companies are among the first to launch app integrations using the new SDK, demonstrating the potential for cross-platform AI interactions.